 Anxiety’s sole purpose is to keep you safe and to keep you alive.
-It spends hours, months, days, years trying to keep you out of harm’s way.
+It can spend hours, months, days, years trying to keep you out of harm’s way.
 As long as it sees that you need help, it is right by your side.
 It is so loyal to you, that it keeps coming back no matter how hard you try to get rid of it.
 It never gives up on you and it never will give up on you until it believes it is no longer needed.

 It is a terrible shame your relationship with anxiety is so poor because anxiety never has and never will do anything to hurt you.

-(You probably don’t believe a word of that, do you?
+You probably don’t believe a word of that, do you?
 I don’t blame you.

 If I had read all that when my anxiety disorder first developed, I would have dismissed it as some hippy-dippy crap from some positive thinking Pollyanna and immediately clicked straight out of whatever blog I was reading because CLEARLY that person had no idea what REAL anxiety was.
 I mean, I had life altering anxiety that was so bad I couldn’t get out of bed.
 I wasn’t just stressing out over not being able to find shoes to match my outfit, which obviously was the extent of that person’s problems.
 What I had was an invisible monster that was looming over me every second of my life.
 I couldn’t see it.
 But I could FEEL it.